Bloc/portfolio-iro/_portfolio/blocipedia.md

 ___

 This was a good exercise for using CRUD.
-Also, incorpated the Pundit gem for authorization of roles.
+Also, incorporated the Pundit gem for authorization of roles.
 Used the Faker gem to generate random fake data for both users and wikis.
 Redcarpet gem to parse Markdown syntax.
 Replicated the code in HAML.
 A shorter, simpler form.